Decipher, Inc.: WARS Fiction

+In 2021, Decipher entered a new partnership with Arcbeatle Press.
+The company would publish five short stories for the anniversary, before going on to reprint and complete the Battle of Phobos trilogy under the collective title of WARSONG.
+Simultaneously, the partnership would create a spin-off series, Academy 27.

+The partnership would lead to the first WARS crossover, And Today, You, crossing over with the Arcbeatle original series 10,000 Dawns and the Doctor Who independent spin-off Cwej: The Series.

 Player spin-off organizations

 Following Decipher's loss of the Star Wars franchise rights in 2001, Decipher employees and volunteers of the card game created a new entity entitled the "Star Wars Customizable Card Game Players Committee" (or SWCCGPC).
 Decipher donated over one million dollars in product, promotional materials, and financial backing to the Players Committee to continue support and tournament organization of the game indefinitely.
 Since 2002, the Players Committee has created several new virtual card sets for the game.

-A Continuing Committee exists also for Star Trek CCG since 2008, and a Player's Council for the Lord of the Rings TCG was established in 2020.
+A Continuing Committee has existed for the Star Trek CCG since 2008, and a Player's Council for the Lord of the Rings TCG was established in 2020.